 Notifications, reminders, and alerts are essential for keeping up with appointments, taking medicines, establishing a regular schedule, self-monitoring, and journaling.

-Push notifications can entice users to open the app by asking how their day is going, motivating and cheering them up with reports of their achievements, inspiring quotes, and affirmative messages, and promoting special offers, goods, services, discounts, etc.
+Push notifications can also motivate and cheer up users with reports of their achievements, inspiring quotes, and affirmative messages, and promote special offers, goods, services, discounts, etc.

 Emergency help